mlegenhausen/grunt-ng-constant/README.md

 An array that specifies the default dependencies a module should have.
 When your module should not have any modules, so you can append the constants to an already existing one, you can set `deps` to `false`.

+#### options.wrap
+Type: `String`
+Optional

+A string who will wrap the result of file, use $crumb to indicate the content.

 ### Usage Examples